-Thinking you were being left behind when your family members left without saying anything and watching every Veggies Tale movie as soon as they came out.
+Thinking you were being left behind when your family members left without saying anything and watching every VeggieTales movie as soon as they came out.
 Growing up in church was nothing short of a wild ride.

 Nowadays the misconception of what being a Christian is has taken up a storm.
 No, actual Christians don't hate anyone based on their sexual orientation.
 No, we are not perfect.

 Nor will one ever claim to be so.
 I´d say we are as broken as anyone else.
-The difference is that we don't go through our everyday struggles alone.
+The difference is that we are imperfect believers who recognize we need God.

 Being a Church Kid

 I grew up in the church.
 In fact, I was raised so deeply in the Christian morals that my own parents named each of my siblings and I based on Christian personas.
 Contrary to popular belief, I was not named after the pop living legend, Hannah Montana, but rather the strong faith-filled woman named Hannah found in 1 Samuel 2:1.
 Someone I can only hope to become even half of what she was.

 As a result, that meant I had no other choice but to go to church and tag alongside my parents as a kid.
 That is not to say that I wish I hadn't grown up in church because I'm truly glad I did, but I find it important to mention because it plays a huge role in this - It's hard growing up in the church.
 It's being a child and believing that Christianity is based on simply going to church and being retold stories that sound completely mythical and unbelievable.
 I mean, imagine hearing at a young age that Jesus fed 5,000 by producing a miracle out of five loaves and 2 fishes and that because of Eve the whole world was left to be doomed.
 It was all out of context and we had not experienced enough mistakes or lived enough to understand why or how that applied to our lives at all.